 Rosehip seed oil (Rosa mosqueta) is highly regenerating and healing.
 It's good for most skin types, especially for scarring, stretch marks, wrinkles, and pigmentation spots, and for damaged hair.

 Sesame oil (not toasted sesame, which has a strong aroma) is a light oil that's soothing and softening.
-Highly valued in ayurvedic aromatherapy.
+Highly valued in ayurvedic aromatherapy, sesame oil strengthens the resiliency of the skin's barrier function, according to The Aromatherapy Companion.

 Sunflower oil (use only cold-pressed ones, which are typically organic) moisturizes and softens skin.
 It's useful for acne, bruises, hemorrhoids, and sinusitis.